Green Career: Courses and Vacancies

 We have collected all courses that are taught in the upcoming period and are related to sustainability.
 We will update this list for every period before the registration deadline, so you can always check it out if you are interested in a green career!
-The registration deadline for period 5 in 2023 is the 19th of February.
+The registration deadline for period 6 in 2023 is the 16th of April.

 Pre-required knowledge: None mentioned

 Pre-required knowledge: ELS-31806 or comparable experience in teaching and/or training.

 MES students who take the combination of ELS31806 and ELS32806 as AMC variant shoul have passed at least 12 credits of their MSc programme.

 Analytical Methods for Sustainable Business and Innovation (YSS38806)

 Pre-required knowledge: Students are assumed to have basic knowledge on, and experience with, setting up questionnaires (e.g. multi-item scales) and the following quantitative data-analysis techniques: descriptive data analysis (e.g. means), correlations, multiple regression analysis, t-tests, ANOVA and exploratory factor analysis.
 For qualitative methods students are supposed to know about principles of qualitative research, such as how to set-up a qualitative research design in which a practical problem is worked out into research questions and a data-collection plan; design an interview guide and observation plan and carry out data collection for qualitative research by means of both interviews and observations; code textual material for further analysis; and discuss the relation between data collection and data analysis in qualitative research.